sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - View configuration of a resource over time
 - View CloudTrail API calls if enabled to know who made these changes..

-## AWS Macie
+## Amazon Macie
 - Amazon Macie is a **fully managed** **data security** and **data privacy service** that **uses machine learning** and **pattern matching** to **discover** and **protect your sensitive data** in AWS.
 - Macie helps identify and alert you to **sensitive data**, such as personally identifiable information (PII)
     ![Alt text](image-207.png)

 ## AWS Security Hub
 - **Central security tool** to manage security **across several AWS accounts** and **automate security checks**
-- Integrated dashboards showing current security and compliance status to quickly take actions
+- Integrated **dashboards** showing current security and **compliance status** to quickly take actions
-- Automatically aggregates alerts in predefined or personal findings formats from various AWS services & AWS partner tools:
+- Automatically **aggregates alerts** in predefined or personal findings formats from various AWS services & AWS partner tools:
 	- Config
 	- GuardDuty
 	- Inspector